General Rate Case 2022-2024

 - Investment in the infrastructure needed to deliver reliable water service

 - The long-term health of our region’s water supply

 - Reasonable and fair rates

-We plan to spend $435 Million on water infrastructure over the next 3 years, including replacing approximately 75 miles of water mains.
+We plan to spend $435 million on water infrastructure over the next three years, including replacing approximately 75 miles of water mains.
 Just one of the many ways we keep your water safe and reliable.